Loudhouse-Dev/Zoom-Clone/README.md

-This is a simple video chat application built with WebRTC and Socket.io.
+This is a simple video chat application built with Socket.io in 2018.
-Trying to refactor to old project, possibly integrate with React app I'm working on.
+Trying to possibly integrate with React app I'm working on for a client.